Global properties of Dirichlet forms on discrete spaces: Forms and spaces associated with graphs

-As usual, \gls{ellinfty} denotes the set of all bounded functions on $V$.
+As usual, $\ell^\infty(V)$ denotes the set of all bounded functions on $V$.
 It comes with the corresponding norm

-In the subsequent chapters we will be concerned with restrictions of $\widetilde{Q}$ to certain $\ell^2$-domains such that the emerging forms become Dirichlet forms.
-There appear to be two extremal choices for such domains.
-The first one is the maximal $\ell^2$-domain given by $D(\QN) = \ow{D} \cap \ell^2(V,m)$.
-We will call $\ow{Q}|_{D(\QN)}$ the Neumann form associated to $(b,c)$ and write \gls{QN} for short.
-Then the following is true.

-\begin{prop} $\QN$ is a Dirichlet form.
-Its associated operator $\LN$ is a restriction of $\ow{L}$ with domain $D(\LN)$ satisfying
+In the subsequent chapters we will be concerned with restrictions of $\ow{Q}$ to certain $\ell^2$-domains such that the emerging forms become Dirichlet forms.
+There is a maximal and a minimal choice for such domains.
+The maximal $\ell^2$-domain given by $D(\QN) = \ow{D} \cap \ell^2(V,m)$.
+We call $\ow{Q}|_{D(\QN)}$ the {\em Neumann form associated to $(b,c)$} and write $\QN$ for short.
+The following summarizes properties of $\QN$ and its associated operator. \begin{prop} $\QN$ is a Dirichlet form.
+Its associated self-adjoint operator $\LN$ is a restriction of $\ow{L}$ with domain $D(\LN)$ satisfying